“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 529 College Savings Accounts

-Like retirement accounts, withdrawal of money saved in a 529 college savings plan may be subject to a 10% penalty, and you will have to pay taxes.
-The exception to this rule for 529 savings is withdrawals made for qualified education expenses such as tuition, fees, books, computer, and related costs.
+Like retirement accounts, withdrawal of money saved in a 529 college savings plan may be subject to a 10% penalty, and you will have to pay ordinary taxes.
+The exception to this rule for 529 savings is withdrawals made for qualified education expenses such as tuition, fees, books, computers, and related costs.

 Other Assets

-The cash value of your life insurance policy is fairly liquid, but you may have to absorb small fees.
+The cash value of your life insurance policy is relatively liquid, but you may have to absorb small fees.
 Depending on the company, it can take more time (e.g., 10-20 days) than access to financial securities.
 On the other hand, access to pensions and investments in real estate, such as multifamily homes, is less liquid.

 Tangible assets